cylc/cylc-doc/src/installation.rst

 We recommend using a wrapper script named ``cylc`` to activate the correct environment before calling the environment's  ``cylc`` command.

-Cylc comes with a wrapper which can be extracted to a directory in your ``$PATH`` using
+Cylc comes with a wrapper that can be adapted to point at your Cylc environments.
+Extract it to a directory in your ``$PATH`` like this:

-..
-TODO - make this easier once get-resources is better.

 .. code-block:: bash

-   cylc get-resources etc/cylc /path/to/cylc  # should be in $PATH
-   chmod +x /path/to/cylc
+   cylc get-resources cylc /path/to/cylc  # should be in $PATH chmod +x /path/to/cylc